Fatimashoaib-10/Invariant-Set_PetterNilsson_Preliminary-Results-on-Correct-by-Construction-Control-Software-Synthesi/README.md

 # Invariant-Set_PetterNilsson_Preliminary-Results-on-Correct-by-Construction-Control-Software-Synthesi
-The Algo's described in this paper were used for reachability analysis
+The Algo's described in this paper were used for reachability analysis and finding invariant sets.